tbidne/nix-hs-tools/README.md

 **Source:** https://haskell-haddock.readthedocs.io/en/latest/

 **Description:** Tool for checking haddock coverage.
 Unlike the other tools that provide all dependencies, this tool requires `cabal` and `ghc` to be on the `$PATH` and the project to build with `cabal haddock`.
-In particular, if you are using nix to provide dev tools, this command should be run inside the same nix shell.
+In particular, if nix is used to provide dependencies, this command should be run inside the same nix shell.

 **Usage:** `nix run github:tbidne/nix-hs-tools#haddock -- [--threshold PERCENTAGE] [-x|--exclude MODULE] <args>`.